shagarah/udacity-weather-journal-app/README.md

 ## Requirements

 1. Node.js
-2. Express module
-3. Body-Parser module
-4. Cors module
-5. The app will run on localhost on port 3000
+2. The app will run on localhost on port 3000

 ## Instructions